narcode/codeklavier/README.md

 Run ``pip3 install -r requirements.txt`` to install the required libraries.

+## SuperCollider
-## SuperCollider is used as audio engine and coding space
+Is used as audio engine and coding space.

 Please install [SuperCollider](http://supercollider.github.io)